 The retention rate is the percentage of a group of first-time full-time freshmen entering in the fall of the year noted in the chart who enrolled the following fall semester.
-Eighty percent of the first-time full-time freshmen who entered in Fall 2019 returned to Monmouth in the fall of 2020.
+Eighty-four percent of the first-time full-time freshmen who entered in Fall 2020 returned to Monmouth in the fall of 2021.

 The graduation rate indicates the percentage of a group of first-time, full-time freshmen who graduated by August 31 six years following their first fall semester.

 Over the past decade, women have usually graduated at a higher rate than men.
 For the group of freshmen entering in 2015, women again graduated at a slightly higher rate (70%) than men (68%).

 Graduation rates for the main race/ethnic groups at Monmouth often fluctuate sharply from one year to the next due to the relatively small sizes of some of the groups.
 The trends in the six year graduation rates of the groups over the last decade may be seen in the chart below.

 The final chart compares the six year graduation rates of Fall 2015 first-time freshmen who received either a Pell Grant or Direct Subsidized Loan with students who received neither.

 In compliance with regulations governing NCAA Division 1 athletics, Monmouth University annually reports graduation information on students receiving athletically-related aid to the NCAA.
 This information may be found at web3.ncaa.org/aprsearch/gsrsearch.